 The approach in the sections above has a performance penalty when the application of the Terminating Participant also needs to run ICE as part of the call set-up.
 The reason is that the INVITE will only arrive at the Terminating Participant once the Originator has finished its ICE procedures, thereby delaying the start of the ICE procedures at the Terminating Participant until that time.
 Note that with the signalling alternative provided here, ICE could run in parallel at both ends.

 The idea is to instruct the Terminating Participant to delay alerting the user until certain preconditions (in this case the availability of connectivity) are met at the Originator’s side.
 These preconditions [RFC3312] are declared in the INVITE, and then updated using an offer-answer pair managed by the server.

+In this case, the server is forwarding the answer it has received from the remote peer as a provisional answer to the application (step 10), which allows the server to send another (final) answer in a later step (step 17).
+Also, note that a provisional answer inhibits the application from sending another offer, which is sometimes of advantage if the server knows that the exchange with the far end has not terminated.

+Without the mechanism of provisional answers, the server would have to convert the answer it receives in step 16 into an offer towards the application.
+This would introduce difficulties in the flow, because the application would be expected to generate an answer to this offer.

+Because of such complications, conversion between offer and answer at the server should be avoided as much as possible as they introduce additional states in the server.

 From the VVoIP API point of view, this flow corresponds to alternative 1 in section Erreur !
 Source du renvoi introuvable..